-In anticipation of the commercialization of FirdapseTM, we have recently begun to prepare for the marketing of FirdapseTM in the United States.
-This has included the appointment of a Chief Commercial Officer, the hiring of a Vice President of Commercial Advocacy and Reimbursement and the recent hiring of a rare disease clinical liaison.
-We are currently working with several rare disease advocacy organizations to help increase awareness of LEMS and CMS and to provide education for the physicians who treat these rare diseases and the patients they treat.
-We anticipate developing a sales force of 15-20 representatives experienced in selling drugs that treat rare diseases.
-This sales force will market FirdapseTM to the approximately 900 neuromuscular and oncology specialists who we believe most often diagnosis and treat neuromuscular diseases such as LEMS.
+In anticipation of the commercialization of Firdapse[®], we have been taking steps to prepare for the marketing of Firdapse[®] in the United States.
+We have recruited three rare disease clinical liaisons that are working with several rare disease advocacy organizations to help increase awareness of LEMS and CMS and to provide education for the physicians who treat these rare diseases and the patients they treat.
+We also intend to develop a sales force of 15-20 representatives experienced in selling drugs that treat rare disease.
+This sales force will market Firdapse[®] to the approximately 900 neuromuscular and oncology specialists who we believe most often diagnose and treat neuromuscular diseases, such as LEMS and CMS.